- What is a Lateral Movement

 SSH Lateral Movement

-SSH is no longer specific to Linux hosts only, consider enumerating Windows target for private keys.
+SSH is not specific to UNIX based operating systems, consider enumerating Windows target for SSH private keys.

 Manually Look for SSH Keys

 Check home directories and obvious locations for private key files:

 Modern Linux systems may hash the known_hosts file entries to help prevent against enumeration.

 If you find a key you then need to identify what server the key is for.
 In an attempt to idenitfy what host the key is for the following locations should be checked:

 If the discovered SSH key is encrypted with a passphrase this can be cracked locally (much faster), below are several methods.
 If you have access to a GPU hashcat should be leveraged to improve the cracking time.

 John the Ripper has a function to convert he key to a hash called john2hash.py and comes pre installed on Kali.

 - Convert the hash: python /usr/share/john/ssh2john.py id_rsa > id_rsa.hash-john

 - Use a comprehensive wordlist: john –wordlist=/usr/share/wordlists/rockyou.txt id_rsa.hash-john